 One respondent noted that they did not believe that trying to codify perceived problems with the contractual agreement between Distributors and their customer was an appropriate course of action.
 The Working Group discussed this response and noted that DCP 114 has been accepted into the process by the DCUSA Panel.
 As such it is the responsibility of the Working Group to progress the CP and find a solution to be put forward to Industry vote.

-Three respondent suggested that potentially the implementation of P272 could result in increased numbers of capacity arrangements.
-The actual impact is partly dependent on the DCUSA DUOS solution to P272 single site billing and related arrangements.
+Three respondents suggested that potentially the implementation of P272 could result in increased numbers of capacity arrangements.
 The Working Group discussed these comments and agreed that DCP 114 would not impede the implementation of P272.
-DCP 114 relates to the contracted level of capacity and not to the basis of which it is charged.
+DCP 114 relates to the contracted level of capacity and not to the basis on which it is charged.

 Are there any alternative solutions or matters that should be considered by the Working Group?